o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 ## For Mac
 ### Building and Running Atom Sample Viewer

-1. Open the file */dev/bootstrap.cfg* in a text editor and ensure that the `sys_game_folder` variable is set exactly as follows: `sys_game_folder=BaseViewer`
+1. Open the file *bootstrap.cfg* in a text editor and ensure that the `sys_game_folder` variable is set exactly as follows: `sys_game_folder=BaseViewer`

-2. Open Terminal and navigate to the folder `dev/`.
+2. Open Terminal and navigate to the O3DE folder.

 3. Make sure that you have proper permissions by running the following command in the Terminal: `chmod +x Tools/Python/python3.sh`

-4. Create a folder named “mac_xcode” in the folder `dev/` if it does not already exist.
+4. Create a folder named “mac_xcode” if it does not already exist.

     {{< note >}}
 For the commands in the steps below, replace `<atom-build>` with your path to the Atom build folder.
     {{< /note >}}

 5. Set Atom’s build folder using CMake by running the following command:
-    `cmake . -B <atom-build>/dev/mac_xcode -G "Xcode" -DLY_3RDPARTY_PATH=<atom-build>/3rdParty/ -DLY_PROJECTS="BaseViewer" -DLY_UNITY_BUILD=ON`
+    `cmake . -B <atom-build>/mac_xcode -G "Xcode" -DLY_3RDPARTY_PATH=<atom-build>/3rdParty/ -DLY_PROJECTS="BaseViewer" -DLY_UNITY_BUILD=ON`

-6. Build Atom using CMake by running the following command: `cmake --build <atom-build>/dev/mac_xcode --target AtomSampleViewerStandalone --config profile`
+6. Build Atom using CMake by running the following command: `cmake --build <atom-build>/mac_xcode --target AtomSampleViewerStandalone --config profile`

-7. Launch the Asset Processor to build required assets by running *AssetProcessor* from the folder `dev/mac_xcode/bin/profile/`.
+7. Launch the Asset Processor to build required assets by running *AssetProcessor* from the folder `mac_xcode/bin/profile/`.

     {{< note >}}
  You are prompted to allow multiple files without a known publisher through the Mac OS "Security and Privacy" control panel.
 This is due to code signing issues on Mac that will be addressed in future Atom versions.